ctuning/ck-tensorflow/script/cached-benchmark/README.md

         "run_cmd_main": "$#BIN_FILE#$",
 ```

-It is supposed that client programs provide required enviroment variables and dependencies with suitable names that scripts will search for.
+It is supposed that the client program provides required enviroment variables and dependencies with suitable names that scripts will search for.

 ## Preprocessing